 It is important for a business to understand and follow the credit terms because failing to meet them may lead to penalties or may result in a poor credit score.

 Businesses calculate the cost of foregoing trade credit (i.e. availing the cash discount) and compare it with their cost of capital.
 If the cost of foregoing trade credit (and obtaining the cash discount) is higher than the cost of capital, it is financially beneficial for them to avail the discount.
 If this is not the case, the payment should be delayed as much as the date allowed in the credit terms.

 Kohli Fibers provides artificial fibers on credit to Jadeja Textiles.
-On 1 December 2012, it made a sale of INR 20 million with credit terms of 2/10, net 30.
+On 1 December 20X2, it made a sale of INR 20 million with credit terms of 2/10, net 30.